aengl/cocoon-demo/README.md

 yarn example:simple-api
 ```

 While there's no step-by-step tutorial for Cocoon, the examples are generally filled with documentation that try and explain various concepts and are all aimed at beginners.
-They can technically be studied in any order, but some of the basisc are only explained in the simpler examples, to avoid repetition.
+They can technically be studied in any order, but some of the basics are only explained in the simpler examples, to avoid repetition.
 Our recommended order is:

 1. [simple-api](/examples/simple-api)